 The curriculum sequence for each program is set and will vary with each program with the exception of some electives.
-The Director of Student Services/Registrar and the Dean of Academic Affairs must approve all deviations from the set curriculum sequence and semester credit overloads.
+The Student Services Coordinator and the Dean of Academic Affairs must approve all deviations from the set curriculum sequence and semester credit overloads.